Call for Posters Submissions

 Posters are a structured yet informal way to share your work, get visibility for ideas, and stimulate discussions with colleagues.
 Ideally, posters will highlight:

 - Interprofessional collaborations

 - Research results

 Posters will be presented during a 60-minute poster session on Saturday, July 20, from 5:30 p.m. to 6:30 p.m.
 At least one poster author must be available to present during this hour, and one individual is able to present only one poster during the poster session.
 You are welcome to submit more than one poster proposal, but if more than one is accepted, each poster will need a dedicated author to present during the session.
 If this is not possible, additional posters will need to be withdrawn.
 ASHA is not able to provide financial support for authors to attend the conferences.
 If your poster is selected, you must pay all registration, hotel, travel, and other fees associated with your attendance.
 A single-day registration option is available for presenters who are unable to attend the whole conference.

 The information below is meant to guide you step-by-step through the online Call for Posters submission process for Schools Connect, Health Care Connect, and Private Practice Connect.
 Please thoroughly read the guidelines and explanations before beginning the

 We recommend that you draft, edit, and save your proposal in a Word/text document and then copy and paste the text into the submission system to ensure accuracy in word count, spelling, and grammar.

 Sign In and Begin a New Abstract/Proposal

-We are using a new Call for Posters system this year, so you will need to register for a new username and password.
-Select "Join Now" on the submission system landing page and fill out your profile information to begin your submission (sometimes referred to as "abstract" in the submission system).
+To comply with General Data Protection Regulation (GDPR) requirements, all submitters will need to register for a new username and password, even if you submitted a poster proposal for Connect last year.
+Select "Create Account" on the submission system landing page and fill out your profile information to begin your submission (sometimes referred to as "abstract" in the submission system).

 Follow the links to begin a new Abstract and enter the required information: